marenab/map-template/data/README.md

 ## Backing Data

-This directory contains GeoJSON data files used to produce tilesets for the Safe Routes to Streets Mapbox project.
-Each dataset is in the WGS84 coordinate system required by Mapbox Studio.
+This directory contains GeoJSON data files used to produce [tilesets][tileset] for the Safe Routes to Streets Mapbox project.
+Each dataset is in the [WGS84 coordinate system][wgs84] required by Mapbox Studio.

 - SFMTA routes
   * sfmta_route_li.wgs84.json